Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 25 Oktober 2024 11.31.13 UTC
+- WIB: Jumat, 25 Oktober 2024 12.27.30 UTC
-- WITA: Jumat, 25 Oktober 2024 12.31.13 UTC
+- WITA: Jumat, 25 Oktober 2024 13.27.30 UTC
-- WIT: Jumat, 25 Oktober 2024 13.31.13 UTC
+- WIT: Jumat, 25 Oktober 2024 14.27.30 UTC

 Kutipan Inspiratif:
-"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."
+"I failed in some subjects in exam, but my friend passed in all.
+Now he is an engineer in microsoft and i am the owner of microsoft."

-Kategori: motivational
+Kategori: inspirational